techidaily/site-voice-adjusting/source/_posts/2024-approved-techniques-for-silencing-distractions-a-guide-to-isolating-speech-in-video-production-software.md

  Mar 27, 2024• Proven solutions

- When **editing a video QuickTime MOV file**, sometimes you may need to[remove audio tracks](https://tools.techidaily.com/wondershare/filmora/download/) bundled with it so that you can add a different audio track.
+ When **editing a video QuickTime MOV file**, sometimes you may need to [remove audio tracks](https://tools.techidaily.com/wondershare/filmora/download/) bundled with it so that you can add a different audio track.
 Although a range of video editing programs can help you achieve this, I think [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) is worth trying.
 This program is cross-platform so that it can help you remove audio completely from the original MOV files with ease in **both Windows and Mac.**

 **Related Article:**
 [How Replace Audio Track in Video >>](https://tools.techidaily.com/wondershare/filmora/download/)